 10 Biggest Struggles of PhD Students

 Doing a PhD is an incredibly daunting task.
 Normally at least 3 years, there are some challenges that you are almost certainly going to have to face.
 Below we look at some of the biggest (and most common) problems that PhD students encounter.
 If you are considering a PhD, or just beginning one, advanced awareness of these stresses may help you overcome them if you ever have to make their acquaintance (don't worry, we have our fingers crossed).
 Plus, knowing that they are frequently experienced and nothing out of the ordinary will hopefully provide you with some comfort.
 Okay, let's begin.

 With looming deadlines, large scale projects, and a huge amount of personal investment, a PhD can be extremely stressful.
-This is compounded by the fact that everything is always riding on you, making the highs higher and the lows, well, let's not go there.
+This is compounded by the fact that everything is always riding on you and you alone, making the highs higher and the lows, well, let's not go there.
 It has been found that PhD students have high levels of mental disorders - likely related to high levels of stress they have to endure.
 For this reason, it is imperative that one finds healthy ways to decompress, whether through exercise, meditation, arts, or anything else.
 Any university worth its salt will also have mental health services which can be sought if things get particularly difficult.
 Regardless of how bad you're feeling, its always helpful to talk it through with someone.
 No problem is too small.

 3. Conflict with your supervisor

 Another common problem can be issues arising between PhD students and their supervisors.
 Supervisors are part-boss, part-mentor, and occassional friend.
 It's an odd combination, the balance of which, sometimes can be hard to maintain.
 When disagreements surface, and of course, over 3 years it is only natural that they will, some students can feel that they have to defer immediately to the wishes of the more senior and experienced supervisor.
 Again, here a supportive network of PhD students around you, can help navigate these challenges.
 Also, familiarity with the faculty in a broader sense (which is encouraged) will allow you to canvass more opinion, maybe helping you clear up a point of particular contention.
 Who knows, maybe you were right all along!

 4. Funding issues

 Most PhD students rely on external funding to support themselves while studying.
 Unfortunately, this too can be a source of concern.
 Funding can, at times, be insecure.
 It has been known, for example, for funding to be reduced while still in the middle of the PhD.
-Naturally, this is a precarious position to be left in and it can be extremely stressful to secure new funding.
+This is a precarious position to be left in and it can be extremely stressful to secure new funding.
 Ideally, supervisors should be on hand to help with this.
 One should never think twice about approaching them for advice, it's what they are there for.
 Still, it's also recommended that students ensure that they are financially secure themselves, or at least have some money tied over in case of emergency.

 5. Time management